Joshclone/C-Best-Secure-coding-practices/README.md

 This particular example above convey the actual information stored in this field...
 **It always advisable to name your field and variables accordingly, this helps in code maintenance and readability.**

-## 2. Class Naming 👓👓👓🕶
+## 2. Class Naming

-**Naming classes depending on what operation it perform or values it stores is a best coding practice as it gives other developers clear knowledge of what you are doing.
-It does promote code maintenance and readability.**
+**You name classes depending on what operation it performs or values it stores, this the best coding practice as it gives anyone reading your codes clear knowledge of what you are doing.
+It also promotes code maintenance and readability.**

 ```C#
 ///<summary>